zachMcWhirter/fuel-delivery/README.md

     "truckId": "1"
 }
 ```
-*server needs to create the fillup and sub the gallons from the truck model
+*Server needs to create the fillup and sub the gallons from the truck model.
-server also needs to move nextstop to currentStop on the truck.
+ Server also needs to move nextstop to currentStop on the truck.
 And then it needs to populate nextStop:*
 - if the truck has < 17% capacity then nextStop becomes the refuel station
 - otherwise, start with the closest store that needs servicing and make it currentStop
 - then check the next furthest one away and mark it as nextStop